pyroscope/pyrocore/docs/setup.rst

 .. note::

-    Remember to restart rTorrent for the new configuration to take effect.
+    Remember to restart *rTorrent* for the new configuration to take effect.
+    If you also installed the `rtorrent-ps`_ distribution of *rTorrent*, do not forget to activate the extended features available with it, by setting ``pyro.extended`` to ``1`` in the above configuration.

 .. _backfill-data: